timothy-wardlow/01-FinTech-Homework/README.md

 * They are also venturing into the Payments/Billing and Crypto realms with the acquisition of Galileo and the addition of a feature in their app that allows members to purchase and exchange cryptocurrencies.
 So they could potentially be gearing up for the future of banking/finance in regards to blockchain.

 #### **Who is the company's intended customer?
 Is there any information about the market size of this set of customers?**
-*  SoFi focuses on "financially responsible individuals"[2], younger generations who may be looking to refinance student loan debt (or take out new student loans) as well as home/auto loans and insurnace.
+*  SoFi focuses on "financially responsible individuals"[2], younger generations who may be looking to refinance student loan debt (or take out new student loans) as well as home/auto loans and insurance.
 They offer a robust financial services platform that is "member-centric".
 *  SoFi currently boasts "over 2.5 million members" on its official website.
 [1]

 #### **What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)**